pdf libraries

 await page.pdf({'path': 'output.pdf', 'printBackground': True})

-Enhancing PDF Generation with Pyppeteer and a PDF API
+Scaling PDF Generation with a Third-Party API

 import requests